dusty/rack-mongoid-gridfs/README.txt

-Rack::Mongoid::Grid
+Rack::MongoidGridFS

-  Rack::Mongoid::Grid is used to serve a GridFS file from rack when using the mongoid-grid_fs gem.
+  Rack::MongoidGridFS is used to serve GridFS files from rack using the mongoid-grid_fs gem.

 Installation